marcotoffolon/air2water/README.txt

 - Toffolon M., S. Piccolroaz, and B. Majone (2015), The role of stratification on lakes' thermal response: The case of Lake Superior, Water Resources Research, 51(10), 7878-7894, doi:10.1002/2014WR016555

 - Piccolroaz S. (2016), Prediction of lake surface temperature using the air2water model: guidelines, challenges, and future perspectives, Advances in Oceanography and Limnology, 7:36-50, DOI: http://dx.doi.org/10.4081/aiol.2016.5791

+- Piccolroaz S, N.C.
+Healey, J.D.
+Lenters, S.G.
+Schladow, S.J.
+Hook, G.B.
+Sahoo, and M. Toffolon (2017), On the predictability of lake surface temperature using air temperature in a changing climate: A case study for Lake Tahoe (U.S.A.), Limnology and Oceanography, in press, doi:10.1002/lno.10626
 -----------------------------------------------------------------------------------------------------------------------------------------
 What is new in air2water Version 2.0.0 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯